KevCaz/KevCaz.github.io/content/econotes/2020/biogeonet/index.md

 As I still had some of the original code in a good shape, in 2017, I created a GitHub repository, [biogeonet](https://github.com/KevCaz/biogeonet) to share this code.
 But I did not have the energy to complete the code so one could easily reproduce the analysis in the paper.
-Two years after the first commit,  I finally found the this energy thanks to one of  [Olivier Gimenez](https://oliviergimenez.wordpress.com/)'s tweets.
+Two years after the first commit, I finally found the energy thanks to one of  [Olivier Gimenez](https://oliviergimenez.wordpress.com/)'s tweets.

 {{< tweet 1250597732366143489 >}}

-He basically remembered me the importance of releasing numerical implementations, even if they are >4 years old!
+He basically reminded me the importance of releasing numerical implementations, even if they are >4 years old!
 I am aware that it is likely that nobody has ever tried to reproduce my study but it does not mean that I shouldn't help a potential somebody to do so, and I am also aware that this person may be future me.
-Moreover, working on a computational study often means to find new computational tricks that can be useful for others.
-For instance, for this study, I had used [Rcpp](http://www.rcpp.org/) for the first time and so it could help other how I organized my code for this.
+Moreover, working on a computational study often means to find new computational tricks that can be helpful to others.
+For instance, for this study, I had used [Rcpp](http://www.rcpp.org/) for the first time, others in my discipline may have considered using it and so my code could be one more example of how to use it!
 Also, while working on this code, I discovered the power of working with [bits](https://en.wikipedia.org/wiki/Bit) and it was a very important trick for the entire implementation.

 TIB and bits operators, ... why?
-Because as I dealt with all possible combinations, I figured it could be done using bits.
-Let say I have a 3 species community, working with presence/absence, there are $2^3 = 8$ combinations, let's refer to them as 0, 1, ...
-7. Now, let's write them as 3 digits binary numbers, i.e `0 = `000`, 1 = 001`, ... `7 = 111` and let's consider that first
-bit represents first species (species 1), the second bit, species 2 and the third bit species 3.
+Because as I dealt with all possible combinations of presence/absence of $n$ species in a community, I figured it could be done using bits.
+Let say I have a 3 species community, working with presence/absence, there are $2^3 = 8$ combinations, let's refer to them as $0, 1, ...
+7$.
+Now, let's write them as 3 digits binary numbers, i.e $0 = 000$, $1 = 001$, ... $7 = 111$ and let's consider that first bit represents first species (species 1), the second bit, species 2 and the third bit species 3.
 In this case, the bit binary representation of the number of a given state holds all the presence/absence information I needed.
 Plus, summing the bits that equal 1 gave the species richness of a given community, as shown in the table below.

 |State | Species 3 | Species 2 | Species 1 | Total richness |